 The current buildings on the site were constructed over a period of approximately 31 years of considerable growth, from 1920-1951.
 Although the earliest portions of the complex (1889) were removed in the 1970s, the site on which they stood is included in the property's green space, exceeding 11 acres.
 The Breakers consists of three attached structures named for their original uses: The boiler, The Turbine Hall, and The Switchgear.

-Students who live in this rental at The Breakers attend the following Omaha Public Schools (Unified School District) public schools:
+Students who live in at The Breakers attend the following Omaha Public Schools (Unified School District) public schools:

 out of 10